micro-tools/fastify-service-skeleton/src/utils/ts_infer_actual/README.md

 }
 ```

-When create a new object like this:
+When we create a new object like this:

 ```ts
 const obj: Partial<FinalObj> = { n: 1 }